DaSH-Lab-CSIS/dashideas/README.md

 **Rating of the project (Easy / Medium / Hard)**: Medium

-**Expected size of project**: 175 hours
+**Expected size of project**: 175 hours (medium)

 Distributed Machine Learning (DML) on edge devices faces significant challenges, including slow convergence and communication overhead, due to the [heterogeneous nature of edge environments](https://www.iiconsortium.org/news-pdf/joi-articles/2021_June_JoI_Edge_Hetero_Compute_Byers_Final.pdf).
 In this [paper](https://arxiv.org/pdf/2410.20495), a novel probabilistic framework, Hermes, is proposed to address these issues.
 Hermes reduces communication overhead by transmitting model updates only when significant improvements in generalization are detected, and optimizes dataset allocation to avoid performance degradation caused by straggler nodes.
 A major assumption in the paper is the time complexity equation (Equation 3), which assumes constant time for ML operations across all tasks.
 However, this assumption does not necessarily hold for certain workloads, such as [Graph Neural Networks (GNNs)](https://neptune.ai/blog/graph-neural-network-and-some-of-gnn-applications), where the computation time can vary significantly.
 Additionally, Hermes is currently supported for TensorFlow, but we hope to aim for broader implementation for PyTorch.
+(Implementation of Hermes: https://github.com/DaSH-Lab-CSIS/Hermes)

 **Expected outcomes**:
 - An extended implementation of Hermes supporting PyTorch, enabling broader applicability for various ML tasks and enhancing interoperability across frameworks.